blue bulletin from bcidaho

 • Small and thin

-Medical conditions that may cause bone loss
+Health conditions that may cause bone loss

 Talk with your doctor about your medical history, as some conditions may increase your risk of getting osteoporosis.